SysKitTeam/docs-point/governance-and-automation/access-requests/approval-process.md

 For more details on why the request was made, click on the request itself.
   * This opens a screen that shows **who the request can be approved by (1)**, and the **reason for wanting to join that  Workspace (2)** as stated by the requester
   * You can also click on **Additional Information (3)** for more details about the Workspace itself
-  * On this screen, you can also **Approve or Reject (4)** the request, by clicking the buttons in the bottom right corner
+  * On this screen, you can also **Approve or Reject (4)** the request by clicking the buttons in the bottom right corner

   ![Workspaces Approval - More Information](../../.gitbook/assets/approval-process_more-details.png)